Contact Information Contact Information

 Northwest Trail Improvements

-The new Poudre River Trail Spur is being constructed from the existing Poudre River Trail about a ¼ of a mile west of Shields St. to Lancer Drive.
-The spur will go through City of Fort Collins and Poudre School District property (Lincoln Middle School) and connect to Lancer Dr. (a one-way road that connects Vine Dr. to Lincoln Middle School and the Boys and Girls Club).
-The new trail spur will be ¾ of a mile in length and will help to connect the northwest neighborhoods and middle school to the Poudre River Trail.
+The new Poudre Trail Spur is now open!
+The spur trail connects from the existing Poudre Trail about a ¼ of a mile west of Shields St. to Lancer Dr. (a one-way road that connects Vine Dr. to Lincoln Middle School and the Boys & Girls Club).
+The new trail spur is ¾ of a mile in length and helps connect the northwest neighborhoods to schools, nature, and other nearby destinations.

 Beginning summer 2019, the City will complete several bicycle and pedestrian projects in northwest Fort Collins to improve safety and connectivity to schools, the Poudre Trail, the Boys & Girls Club and other nearby destinations.
 The following projects bring together resources from several City departments as well as the County.

 - A paved trail connecting between Lincoln Middle School/Lancer Drive and the Poudre Trail.